lambdaclass/concrete/ROADMAP.md

    for illegal cross-level read, illegal fact write, hidden sibling inspection, and report-side semantic recomputation.

-14. Add analysis preservation and invalidation contracts.
+14. Define the analysis preservation and invalidation contract.
-   Once facts are cached or reused, every pass must state which facts it reads, writes, preserves, and invalidates.
-This is the guardrail that prevents Phase 8.5 incremental checking, proof caching, package facts, or editor facts from becoming a stale second truth source.
+   Each pass declares which facts it reads, writes, preserves, and invalidates — defined now, as a 6B contract, independent of any cache.
+This is the guardrail that prevents Phase 8.5 incremental checking, proof caching, package facts, or editor facts (all of which later enforce this contract) from becoming a stale second truth source.

    Done when a pass that changes Core invalidates dependent CoreCheck, proof, report, and backend facts; a pass that only changes source spans preserves